zhuchengyi/Mensa/README.markdown

 ## View controllers as cell prototypes

 Use of UIViewControllers in table view cells and runtime generation of cell classes for specific view controllers

+## Requirements

+Project uses Xcode 5b3 (specifically the nibs) - but the techniques used work fine on iOS 5.